eisukeesaki/mind-maps/dev-env.md

             P0
                 enable use of user defined snippets
-                find way to indicate modified lines since previous commit can't use tab key to switch between Vim tabs ?vim-wiki binds tab ket to something. re-bind it when [opening](opening) new [?file, ?buffer] in a new vertical split window from [telescope], open a new window in the right. not left caps lock issue
+                find way to indicate modified lines since previous commit when [opening](opening) new [?file, ?buffer] in a new vertical split window from [telescope], open a new window in the right. not left caps lock issue
                 insert mode only CL